 3. The Beauty of Acoustic Control Panels

 Foam panels are sculpted to deliver a variety of patterns.
-But fiberglass panels are wrapped in colored cloth, and can also be custom color paint matched or have digital images printed onto the face of the panels.
-Large beautiful murals that control noise.
+Fiberglass panels are wrapped in colored acoustically transparent fabric, and can also be custom color paint matched (Blush Panels) or have digital images printed onto the face of the panels to create large beautiful murals that control noise (Picture Panels).

 4. The Thickness of Sound Absorbing Materials

-Thicker panels absorb more low base frequency noise than thinner panels do.
-If you have drums, get 3″ thick foam or 2″ thick fiberglass panels.
-If your noise source is a human voice, thinner panels will work great.
-2″ thick foam or 1″ thick fiberglass panels.
+Thicker panels absorb more low bass frequency noise compared to thinner panels.
+If your noise source is musical instruments, such as drums, get at least 3″ thick foam or 2″ thick fiberglass panels.
 See Pyramids.

-Despite what you may have been told, the location of your panels matters less than does the amount of panel you are introducing into your space.
+Despite what you may have been told, the location of your panels matters less than the amount of panels you are introducing into your space.
 The key is to not under treat your room.
-Check with your sound consultant to confirm targeted coverage amounts appropriate based on the size, shape and surface textures of your room.
+Check with your sound consultant to confirm targeted coverage amounts based on how your room is used along with the size, shape, and surface textures of your room.